CarlSetzer/50Projects50Days/README.md

 # 50Projects50Days
-Udemy course to grow my dev skills
+There is so very much that I need to learn in order to be a great web developer.
+I'm taking this Udemy course to continue to grow my dev skills.